Built To Innovate

 Cruise Passengers

-• In 2024, the Port of New Orleans recorded over 1.2 million cruise passenger movements.
+• The Port of New Orleans records more than 1.2 million cruise passengers yearly.

-• Carnival Cruise Line celebrated its 30th anniversary of cruising from New Orleans in 2024 and finalized a five-year agreement for two year-round ships, the Carnival Valor and the Carnival Liberty.
+• Carnival Cruise Line has operated from New Orleans for over three decades and, under a long-term agreement, has homeported two year-round ships, Carnival Valor and Carnival Liberty.

 • River cruises are thriving in the Port of New Orleans with a total of 6 homeported river vessels.
 The companies that sail are American Cruise Lines and Viking River Cruises